hmcts/unspec-prototype/README.md

 To upload definition file to AAT you will first need to connect to VPN.

-Follow the below [upload definition URL](http://ccd-admin-web.aat.platform.hmcts.net) and click `upload definition` link in top left.
+Follow the below [upload definition URL](http://ccd-admin-web.aat.platform.hmcts.net) and click `Import case definition` link in top left.

-To view the uploaded prototype definition go to the [aat environment](manage-case.aat.platform.hmcts.net) and select
+To view the uploaded prototype definition go to the [aat environment](http://manage-case.aat.platform.hmcts.net) and select
 - Jurisdiction: `Civil`
 - Case type: `Prototype Unspecified Claims`.